Halifax-class frigate: Control systems

 The tactical command and control systems were developed in Canada.
-These included the Shipboard Integrated Communications System (SHINCOM), the Shipboard Integrated Machinery Control (SHINMACS), and Shipboard Integrated Integrated Processing and Display System (SHINPADS).
+These included the Shipboard Integrated Communications System (SHINCOM), the Shipboard Integrated Machinery Control (SHINMACS), and Shipboard Integrated Processing and Display System (SHINPADS).
 SHINCOM was developed by DRS Technology Canada and was exported to other navies.
 SHINMACS was developed by CAE.
 SHINPADS was developed by Sperry Computer Systems in Winnipeg. with technical assistance from the United States.
 It used a revolutionary redundant and distributed computer architecture which was exported for use in US military control systems.

 Armament and aircraft

 As built the Halifax-class vessels deployed the CH-124 Sea King helicopter, which acted in concert with shipboard sensors to seek out and destroy submarines at long distances from the ships.
 The ships have a helicopter deck fitted with a "bear trap" system allowing the launch and recovery of helicopters in up to sea state 6.
 The Halifax class also carries a close-in anti-submarine weapon in the form of the Mark 46 torpedo, launched from twin Mark 32 Mod 9 torpedo tubes in launcher compartments on either side of the forward end of the helicopter hangar.

 As built, the anti-shipping role is supported by the RGM-84 Harpoon Block 1C surface-to-surface missile, mounted in two quadruple launch tubes at the main deck level between the funnel and the helicopter hangar.
 For anti-aircraft self-defence the ships are armed with the Sea Sparrow vertical launch surface-to-air missile in two Mk 48 Mod 0 eight-cell launchers placed to port and starboard of the funnel.
 The vessels carry 16 missiles.
-A Raytheon/General Dynamics Phalanx Mark 15 Mod 21 Close-In Weapon System (CIWS) is mounted on top of the helicopter hangar for "last-ditch" defence against targets that evade the Sea Sparrow.
+A Raytheon/General Dynamics Phalanx Mark 15 Mod 21 close-in weapon system (CIWS) is mounted on top of the helicopter hangar for "last-ditch" defence against targets that evade the Sea Sparrow.

 As built, the main gun on the forecastle is a 57 mm/70 calibre Mark 2 gun from Bofors.
 The gun is capable of firing 2.4 kg shells at a rate of 220 rounds per minute at a range of more than 17 km.
 The vessels also carry eight 12.7 mm machine guns.